dubhalley/ModularSynth_DIY/README.md

 Build a power supply.
 It's although possible to buy one if you're not confident enough for building it.

+Build or buy bus board for plugging modules.

 3 - Electronic and Pcb

 To build your PCB, you need the schematics and how to use kicad.